 Coaching and support

 On the occasions that students need further therapeutic intervention.
-This can be for a period of time and involve reflection and coaching by designated staff / external agencies in the CORE Coaching room known as the reflection room.
+This can be for a period of time and involve reflection and coaching by designated staff / external agencies.
+This is also part of our stages of intervention process.